Juan Carlos Paredes: Barcelona

 Paredes, having impressed with his speed and ability, signed for Guayaquil side Barcelona for the 2013 Season.
-Typically playing as a winger at his last club, in Barcelona he was mainly used as a right fullback which gained him experience to be Ecuador's starting fullback for numerous occasions.
+Typically playing as a winger at his last club, in Barcelona he was mainly used as a right fullback, which gained him experience to be Ecuador's starting fullback on numerous occasions.

 Granada CF and Watford

 On 16 July 2014, it was confirmed that Paredes had moved to Watford of the Championship from La Liga side Granada, with both sides owned by the same family.
 Paredes had only moved to Granada earlier in the summer, suggesting it was a move that was designed to benefit the English club.
 Subject to obtaining a work permit and gaining international clearance, he signed a five-year deal with Watford.

-Olympiakos
+Olympiacos

-Paredes was loaned to Greek Super League champions Olympiakos on 31 January 2017.
+Paredes was loaned to Super League Greece champions Olympiacos on 31 January 2017.

 International career

 Paredes made his International debut against Mexico on 10 September 2010, in a 2–1 away win for Ecuador, which was seen as an overdue merit as part of supporters of his former Club, Deportivo Cuenca.

 He was named in Ecuador's squad for the 2014 FIFA World Cup in Brazil, and played every minute of their campaign which ended in elimination from Group E.